Hiers/4chan-Scraper-Qt/README.md

 ## Installation
 ### Dependencies
-This program needs Qt5.15, tidyxml and tinyxml2 to compile and run.
+This program needs Qt5.15, libcurl, tidyxml and tinyxml2 to compile and run.

 ### Install
 Clone the repository and run in the directory the commands